 2005 Nissan Xterra Recalls

 Nissan is recalling certain 2004 - 2010 Titan, Armada, & QX56 vehicles.
-Also included are 2005 - 2010 Frontier, Xterra, and Pathfinder vehicles for faulty front and/or rear suspension lower control arms in the vehicle's suspension systems.
+Also included are 2005 - 2010 Frontier, Xterra, and Pathfinder vehicles for faulty front and/or rear lower control arms in the vehicle's suspension systems.
 According to the automaker, the problem lies in the control arm's attaching point to the vehicle's chassis.
 These are called "Cylindrical Collars" and they are welded to the control arm.
-During the manufacturing process, some control arms may contain welds that do not meet Nissan's strength specifications, resulting in the collars possibly separating from the control arm/s.
+During the manufacturing process, some collars may contain welds that do not meet Nissan's strength specifications, resulting in the collars possibly separating from the control arm/s.
 Should this happen, the vehicle handling might possibly diminish to the degree that a crash could occur.